 An enormous thanks to everyone out there this weekend for running the smartest and cleanest races I’ve ever been a part of.
 Apologies to anything that I was aggressive with at the end as I was running for my life from the Camaro.
 Thanks to the Lemons Staff for hosting a race at such an epic track.
 Thanks to Matt Key and the #38 Camaro Team and the #108 Escort for an extraordinary challenge and for being such awesome competition.
 Most importantly though, thanks and congratulations to my teammate and co-owner Andrey (Russian), and to our other drivers Dave (almightydave) and Matt Arrowsmith.
 Everyone did an awesome job out there!
 A big thanks also to the guys like Jim and Darren who helped us build the car to where it is today.

 We're excited for 2014, and we're going to work hard this winter to make sure that we're even faster for the spring.
 Here's to more awesome Midwest racing!

-#33 Ford Festiva - We Are Not Really From Iran (sold to new owners)
+#33 Ford Festiva - We Are Not Really From Iran (Sold)

 #928 Porsche 928 - West German Pushrodders